 Secondly PlanSupport also offers professional planning advice, research, analysis and technical writing support.
 When your Neighbourhood Plan reaches the stage when the evidence base needs analysis, a strategy and specific policies and proposals need to be prepared, PlanSupport is able to either give guidance or do this activity for you.

 How is PlanSupport help different to help from bodies like Planning Aid, Locality and the Local Planning Authority?
 You can get excellent guidance and support from these organisations that may meet your needs completely.
 However, PlanSupport is local, experienced in rural and market town issues, and able to offer frequent, close and timely contact.
-PlanSupport can offer packages of guidance and support at various Plan stages, take on specific tasks (individually or in stage packages) or even work as an integral part of your Team.
+PlanSupport can offer packages of guidance and support at various Plan stages, or take on specific tasks (individually or in stage packages).